scala-js/scala-js-website/doc/tutorial/scalablytyped.md

 We will use it later to update the `chart`'s imperative data model when our FRP `dataSignal` changes.

 In order to achieve that, we use a `dataSignal -->` binder.
-We give it as an argument to the Laminar `canvas` element to tie the binder to the canvas lifetime, as you may [recall from the Laminar tutorial](laminar.html#editing-prices).
+We give it as an argument to the Laminar `canvasTag` element to tie the binder to the canvas lifetime, as you may [recall from the Laminar tutorial](laminar.html#editing-prices).
-Once the `canvas` gets mounted, every time the value of `dataSignal` changes, the callback is executed.
+Once the canvas gets mounted, every time the value of `dataSignal` changes, the callback is executed.

 {% highlight scala %}
 dataSignal --> { data =>